PrisonTeam/Prison/docs/prison_docs_310_guide_placeholders.md

-## Placeholder Attribute - Numeric Formats
+## Placeholder Attribute: nFormat - Numeric Formats

 The Numeric Format attribute will only work on placeholders that return plain numbers.
 If there is a "_format" version of the placeholder, then an attribute will override the default formatting.